Lance Feldman, MD, FAPA, MBA

 Bryant Byrne, MD

 Dr. Byrne holds a BS in neuroscience from Vanderbilt University and earned her MD from the Medical University of South Carolina in Charleston.
 She completed her general psychiatry residency and went on to complete a fellowship in child and adolescent psychiatry at MUSC as well.
 Dr. Byrne is board certified in general psychiatry and child and adolescent psychiatry.
-She works with our adolescent inpatient and partial hospitalization programs and provides care on the adult inpatient units.
+She works with our adolescent inpatient and outpatient programs as well as adult ECT and TMS services.

 Mohammed Memon, MD

 Dr. Memon earned his MD from Liaquat Medical College in Pakistan.
-He completed his residency at the University of Missouri, Kansas City, and a fellowship at the Medical University of South Carolina.
-Dr. Memon is board certified in general psychiatry and psychosomatic medicine.
+He completed his residency at the University of Missouri, Kansas City, and a geriatric psychiatry fellowship at the Medical University of South Carolina.
+Dr. Memon is board certified in geriatric psychiatry, general psychiatry and psychosomatic medicine.
+He is also a member of the American Association of Geriatric Psychiatry.

 Rebecca Littlejohn, AGACNP-BC